 Current Research Projects

-- Theorizing the Postmodern Transition
+- Authenticity in the Postmodern City

-- Critical Theory of Postmodernism
+- Critical Theory of Postmodernity

 Here he offers an updating and reconceptualization of aspects from the Frankfurt School of critical theory.
 Particular emphasis is placed on contemporary changes in political economy as well as the culture industry.